 In 1927 the establishment of a parish in Dunstable was entrusted by the Bishop to the Spanish Congregation of St Vincent de Paul, based at Potters Bar.
 Before that, local Catholics had to travel to Luton or Leighton Buzzard to attend Mass.
 In 1935 a small red brick Gothic church dedicated to the Immaculate Conception was built.
-This church survives as part of the present parish hall, and is shown in the photograph top left in about 1965, juxtaposed with the new church.
+This church survives as part of the present parish hall.

-According to the brief accounts in CBR 1965 (p.166) and 1964 (p.128) the circular form of the design was driven by the L-shaped site, in which the church sits at the intersection, and by the desire to ensure that the congregation was as near as possible to the sanctuary.
+According to the brief accounts in the Catholic Building Review 1965 (p.166) and 1964 (p.128), the circular form of the design was driven by the L-shaped site, in which the church sits at the intersection, and by the desire to ensure that the congregation was as near as possible to the sanctuary.
 The planning of the church did not envisage a central altar, but an altar and sanctuary at one end of the axis, allowing for westward celebration.

 The main entrance is in the centre of three deeper bays facing towards the approach, marked by a cantilevered canopy of three segmental bays over the doors.
 From the entrance narthex or lobby, stairs lead off from left and right to the gallery.
 The narthex is flanked on either side by bays containing a chapel and baptistery.
 The sanctuary is on axis with the entrance and retains its original polished marble floor, high altar raised above a series of steps with mosaic inlaid crosses etc and the lettering ADORO TE DEVOTE, and communion rail.
 Behind the altar is a high openwork metal screen, to which a large crucifix is fixed.
 There is similar ironwork in the entrance to the baptistery, there augmented by two carved and gilded doves, representing the Holy Spirit.
 The baptistery has been turned into a bookshop and repository, and the floor levelled, leaving the base of the font concealed by the inserted floor.
 The font is also of white marble, with an inset mosaic panel of St John the Baptist.
 The maker of these original fittings has not been established, but stylistically they bear the hallmarks of the work of Earley & Co. of Dublin.
 The patterned black and white floor of the nave and the benches, arranged in banks facing towards the sanctuary, are original.